-1 A ВС О - 7 3 Comments/Evidence 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully t caring ectfully Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students promote active and 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe lat are Creating a rigorous learning environment with high expectations and appropriate support for all students oectations and Developing, communicating, and maintaining high standards for individual and group behavior ndards for Employing classroom routines, procedures, norms, and positive behavior to ensure a climate in which all students d supports for 2.7 Using instructional time to optimize learning
+Α В С D E 1 2 3 Comments/Evidence Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning

-Satisfactory Definition 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully Reinforces positive, responsible, and respectful student interactions.
+Satisfactory Definition Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully Reinforces positive, responsible, and respectful student interactions.
 Assists students to resolve conflicts.
 Seeks to understand cultural perceptions of caring community.
 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students Develops physical and/ or virtual learning environments that reflect student diversity and provide a range of resources for learning.
 Utilizes a variety of structures for interaction during learning activities that ensure a focus on and completion of learning tasks 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe Recognizes and addresses safety issues regarding materials, student interactions, and the organization of the learning environments.
 Implements strategies to establish intellectual and emotional safety in the classroom.
 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students Develops a rigorous learning environment that includes accuracy, analysis, problem solving, and appropriate levels of challenge.
 Holds high expectations for students.
 Has an understanding of achievement patterns, and uses scaffolds to address achievement gaps 2.5 Developing, communicating, and maintaining high standards for individual and group behavior Uses multiple strategies including culturally responsive instruction to develop and maintain high standards for individual and group behavior.
 Utilizes routine references to standards for behavior prior and during individual and group work.
 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn Maintains regular use of routines and procedures that are culturally responsive and engage students in the development and monitoring of norms.
 Provides positive behavior supports.
 Responds appropriately to behaviors in ways that lessen disruptions to the learning climate.
-2.7 Vsing instructional time to optimize learning Paces instruction with students to provide adequate time for instruction, checking for understanding, completion of learning activities and closure.
+2.7 Using instructional time to optimize learning Paces instruction with students to provide adequate time for instruction, checking for understanding, completion of learning activities and closure.